scharanjit/node-http-proxy-harmon/README.md

   1.) npm install
-   If you are using ubuntu version 14.0.4 den node and npm version shoul be >1.0.0 To install the latest version, Go to console and enter below mentioned commands. curl -sL https://deb.nodesource.com/setup | sudo bash - sudo apt-get update sudo apt-get install nodejs sudo apt-get install npm
+   If you are using ubuntu version 14.0.4 then Node and NPM version shoul be greater than 1.0.0 To install the latest version, Go to console and use below mentioned commands. curl -sL https://deb.nodesource.com/setup | sudo bash - sudo apt-get update sudo apt-get install nodejs sudo apt-get install npm

    2.)
-Run the instance of spark on ur local machine or update the server IP in index.js file accordingly
+Run the instance of spark on your local machine or update the server IP in index.js file accordingly

    3.) cd projectFolder/examples